-When Charles Roscoe Savage was born on 16 August 1832, in Southampton, Hampshire, England, United Kingdom, his father, John Savage, was 33 and his mother, Anne Rogers, was 19.
+When Charles Roscoe Savage was born on 16 August 1832, in Southampton, Hampshire, England, United Kingdom, his father, John Savage, was 33 and his mother, Anne Rogers, was 29.
 He married Anna Fenn Adkins on 24 June 1856, in Brooklyn, New York City, New York, United States.
 They were the parents of at least 6 sons and 5 daughters.
-He lived in Platte, Nebraska, United States in 1860 and Salt Lake, Utah, United States in 1900.
+He immigrated to New York City, New York, United States in 1856 and lived in Platte, Nebraska, United States in 1860 and Salt Lake, Utah, United States in 1900.
 He died on 4 February 1909, in Salt Lake City, Salt Lake, Utah, United States, at the age of 76, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Do you know Charles Roscoe?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account